ralfspoeth/json/README.md

 The first package contains the data types (`Element` and its descendants) and the second contains the `JsonReader` and `JsonWriter` classes.
-The last two packages contain the `Queries` class with static query functions and the path API both of which are not considered to mature enough for general use.
+The last package contain the `Queries` class with static query functions and the `Path` API, both of which are under active development.

-PLEASE EXPECT THAT THESE PACKAGES MAY CHANGE OR EVEN DISAPPEAR.

 In your code you'll typically write something like this when your want to start with